jangala-dev/lua-fibers/STRUCTURED-CONCURRENCY.md

 Internally, a scope also tracks:

 * a primary error or cancellation reason (`_error`), and
-* any additional failures in a list (`_failures`).
+* any additional errors from deferred handlers in a list (`_defer_failures`).

 ### 3.1 How failures are recorded

 If a fiber running in a scope raises a Lua error:

+If a fiber running in a scope raises a Lua error while the scope is `"running"`:

-* The scope records a failure (if it is still `"running"`), sets its status to `"failed"`, and stores the first error as the primary error.
+* The scope records a failure, sets its status to `"failed"`, and stores that error as the primary error (if none is recorded yet).
-* The scope then **propagates cancellation** to all child scopes.
+* The scope then propagates cancellation to all child scopes.

-* Further errors in the same scope are appended to the failures list.
+Subsequent errors from other fibers in the same scope are treated as cancellation noise and are not accumulated.

-If the scope is already `"failed"` or `"cancelled"`, new errors are just recorded in the list.
+Errors raised by deferred handlers are handled separately and are described in section 4.

 ### 3.2 How cancellation works